Managing your feelings as debut author

 I cannot emphasise this enough!
 It’s incredibly helpful to have other debut authors on speed-email for those moments when you feel lost or overwhelmed.
 Author friends truly are the best friends – my first year as an author would have been utterly miserable without them.

-If you don’t know any other authors, ask your agent or editor if they can pair you up with someone – most authors would be more than happy to chat to you!
+If you don’t know any other authors, you can ask your agent or editor if they can pair you up with someone – most authors would be more than happy to chat to you!

 Remember the goalposts constantly shift